The Chimes, Uxbridge: Since opening

 Anchor stores including Boots and Debenhams were established in the centre, as was a multi-screen Odeon cinema.
 The 19th century-built offices of the local building company Fassnidge were also refurbished and included in the new development, becoming a PizzaExpress restaurant.
 A new public area known as the piazza was developed in front of the Fassnidge building, and a second restaurant was built beside it, using preserved timber salvaged during the demolition of older buildings in Uxbridge in earlier years.
 The new restaurant was designed to resemble a Tudor-style house.

 The tenth anniversary of the opening of The Chimes was celebrated in February 2011, at which time it was said to be attracting 12 million customers each year.

 The centre was renamed "Intu Uxbridge" in 2013, following the renaming of parent Capital Shopping Centres Group plc to Intu Properties plc.

 In June 2014, Intu Properties sold an 80% majority stake in the centre to the Malaysian pension fund Kumpulan Wang Persaraan for £175 million.
 Under the terms of the sale, Intu retained 20% and continued to manage the centre.

 The centre was changed back to its original name of "The Chimes" on 28 January 2021.

 Stores

-Stores in the centre include Lidl, Accessorize, ALDO, Boots, River Island, Sunglass Hut, Superdry, Skechers, Ernest Jones, Pandora, ToyTown, Next, Next Home, Decathlon, JD Sports and Clintons.
+Stores in the centre include Lidl, Accessorize, Boots, River Island, Sunglass Hut, Hotel Chocolat, Skechers, Ernest Jones, Pandora, ToyTown, Next, Next Home, TK Maxx, JD Sports and Clintons.
 A number of independent stores, as well as restaurants and a multi-screen Odeon IMAX cinema are also within the centre.